 - 1.1.4.1.
 The Cabinet may meet in public or in private, subject to legal requirements and the Access to Information Procedure Rules set out at Part 4A in this Constitution. - 1.2.1.1.
 The Leader will chair meetings of the Cabinet or in their absence, the Deputy Leader will preside.
-Where both the Leader and Deputy Leader are absent, the Members present, may appoint one Member of the Cabinet to preside. - 4.4.4.3.
+Where both the Leader and Deputy Leader are absent, the Members present, may appoint one Member of the Cabinet to preside. - 4.3.4.2.
+Attendance by other Councillors and the public shall be in accordance with the Access to Information Procedure Rules set out at Part 4A in this Constitution, by invitation under Rule 4.31.5 of this Part 4Bbelow, or as set out Rule 4.7 of this Part 4B.1 to 4.2 below. - 1.4.4.3.
 The Cabinet may invite any person considered appropriate to its meetings to discuss matters of mutual interest or concern or to advise.
 Such persons may only be given access to Confidential and/or Exempt Information on terms to be decided by the Monitoring Officer so as to ensure that the Access to Information Procedure Rules are observed.

 2.5.
-Quorum at meetings of the Cabinet Meetings
+Quorum at meetings of the Cabinet Cabinet Meetings

-The quorum for meetings of the Cabinet is as set out in the Council-Meeting Procedure Rules at Part 4D of this Constitution.
+The quorum for meetings of the Cabinet is as set out in the Council Meeting Procedure Rules at Part 4D of this Constitution.